GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 - Create an Outputs node (_Scene/Globals/Outputs_).
 This too will be automatically added to the end of the chain.
 - Create an InteractiveAppleseedRender node (_/Appleseed/InteractiveRender/_) to complete the chain.
-- Create a Display node (_/Image/Source/Display_) node.
+- Create a Catalogue node (_/Image/Utility/Catalogue_).
 This doesn't need any input connections - just place it to one side of the InteractiveAppleseedRender node.

 ![Render settings](images/renderSettings.png)